Promptwatch Logo

 How we collect this data

-We collect millions of prompt responses, citations, and click data from the actual user interfaces of major AI platforms — over 4 billion data points and growing.
-This gives us one of the largest and most authentic datasets on how AI search engines cite sources and recommend brands.
+We collect millions of prompt responses, citations, and click data from the actual user interfaces of major AI platforms: over 26 billion data points and growing.
+This gives us one of the largest datasets on how AI search engines cite sources and recommend brands.

 Real UI monitoring